codexgigassys/image-similarity/README.md

 All you have to do is

     docker-compose up

 API of below will be working

+# Development and Debug

+In case you want to debug or make a contribution to Image Similarity, you can run `docker-compose -f build-n-debug-yml up -d`.
+This command will mount an image-similarity volume in your computer, allowing you to develop or debug with simplicity.

 # APIs
 The script can create a server to hold an API that receives images and then returns a list of lists with similar images hashes.
 A use case could be (it's exampleCode.py):